wallymathieu/assertfail/_posts/2016-08-15-Should-you-work-with-old-technologies.md

 ### Trailblazer moving on to greener pastures

 A trailblazer might want to move on to the next language after creating a few new library.
 Or if the technology becomes somewhat popular (without people that want to help out) the maintainer might not have enough time on their hands to support the library.

-Libraries with a know community are much safer choices.
+This means that some libraries might become abandoned.
+Talk with the original author, sometimes they can be convinced to pass on the keys to NuGet, github et.c. as long as you are willing to help maintain the lib and review pull requests.